Fall 2020 Visiting Writers Series

 Thursday, October 29: Hanif Abdurraqib

 Hanif Abdurraqib will give a reading and talk with Professor Douglas Kearney.
 Abdurraqib is a poet, essayist, and cultural critic from Columbus, Ohio.
 He is the author of The Crown Ain't Worth Much (Button Poetry, 2016), They Can't Kill Us Until They Kill Us (Two Dollar Radio, 2017), New York Times best-seller Go Ahead in the Rain (University of Texas Press, 2019), and a collection of poems A Fortune For Your Disaster (Tin House, 2019).
 Abdurraqib has a forthcoming book that is a history of Black performance in the United States titled They Don't Dance No Mo' (Random House, 2020).
 Presented by the Edelstein-Keller Visiting Writer Series and Creative Writing.
 Register for this Zoom event.
 7 pm.
+No recording will be available after the event.

 For more information, email firstname.lastname@example.org.